-- the regulatory requirements cover: - (a) the draw-up of recovery plans; and
+- the regulatory requirements cover: - (a) the draw-up of recovery plans; and - (b) the calculation of the minimum requirement for own funds and eligible liabilities (MREL) ratio, as an additional and complementary requirement to capital, liquidity and leverage ratios; and - a separation of situations involving early temporary measures by the AFA from the resolution phase by the AREB (to this extent, the resolution phase is divided into the preventative phase and the execution phase).

-- (b) the calculation of the MREL ratio, as an additional and complementary requirement to capital, liquidity and leverage ratios; and - · a separation of situations involving early temporary measures by the AFA from the resolution phase by the AREB (ie, to this extent the resolution phase is divided into the preventative phase and the execution phase).
+If the AFA detects any material deficiency in the recovery plans (preliminary phase) drawn up by the institutions, it may require the modification of the plan or the enforcement of the following measures (they are not numerus clausus):

-In those cases in which the AFA detects any material deficiency in the recovery plans (preliminary phase) drawn up by the institutions, it may require the modification of the plan or the enforcement of the following measures (they are not numerus clausus):
+- reduction of the risk profile (eg, liquidity); - allowing the timely adoption of internal recapitalisation measures; - reviewing the strategy and structure; - · modifying the funding strategy; or - introducing changes in its corporate governance system.

-- reduction of the risk profile (eg, liquidity); - allowing the timely adoption of internal recapitalisation measures: - reviewing the strategy and structure; - · modifying the funding strategy; or - · introducing changes in its corporate governance system.
 In any case, the AREB will also have to be informed.